lokeshchava/UMBC-DATA606-Capstone/docs/PROPOSAL.md

 - PowerPoint presentation file : https://docs.google.com/presentation/d/1K-_GsqiDmS10ktd7dYoX4rYIWv3ppP3L7I3vTkyYeag/edit?usp=sharing

 ## 2. Background

-Provide the background information about the chosen topic.
+Insurance Frauds bangs upto millions of dollars every year for insurance companies. it is very essential to have a fraud dectection system in place to avoid fradulent claims and maintain fairness in the claim process, thus enhancing companies reputation and build trust.
 - What is it about?
+  A fraud detection system for insurance claim helps in identifing fraudulent request for insurance claim and helps in improving a very robust and autonomus system.
 - Why does it matter?
+  Fraudulent claims introduce additional risk to insurance portfolios.
+By detecting and preventing fraud, insurance companies can better manage their risk exposure and maintain the financial health of the organization.
 - What are your research questions?
+  How to classify the fair and fraud requests what are the factors that determines fraud activites which algorithm best suits the model
 ## 3. Data

 Describe the datasets you are using to answer your research questions.